 The process of implanting a microchip is fast, affordable, and virtually painless.
-A microchip roughly the size of a grain of rice is injected into the tissues beneath the skin on the back of the neck between your pet’s shoulder blades, through the use of a hypodermic needle.
-This chip contains an ID number which can be read by a scanner.
-During the injection, your pet will not experience any more discomfort than you would during a routine vaccination, so anesthesia is not necessary.
+A microchip used for pet identification is roughly the size of a grain of rice.
+During the procedure, this small glass cylinder is injected into your pet’s tissue underneath the skin via a hypodermic needle on the back of the neck between your pet’s shoulder blades.
+This chip contains an ID number which a scanner can read.
+During the injection, your pet will not experience any more discomfort than you would during routine vaccination, so anesthesia is unnecessary.